HACManchester/membership-system/docs/billing.md

 `subscription_expires` extends one month from the payment date.

 **Failure.** A `payments.failed` webhook cancels the charge and puts the member in `payment-warning` with a grace period (currently 10 days).
+If the payment can't even be *created* at GoCardless (e.g. an unusable mandate), no webhook will ever arrive, so the billing run itself puts the member through the same path — and `CheckExpiredActiveUsers` backstops anyone who slips through by catching active members whose paid-up date lapsed anyway.
 They keep access during the warning.
 If they pay (e.g. a manual one-off via `GoCardlessPaymentController`), `PaymentEventHandler::updateSubPayment()` links the payment to the oldest unpaid charge, and the daily `RecoverMemberships` re-activates them.
 If the warning expires: `suspended` (access revoked